MnemoSemiotic/Analyzing-Network-Traffic_kdd99/README.md

 # Overview

 ## Questions:
-- What do you do with directly correlated/Y-derived data?
+- What do you do with highly correlated and partially Y-derived data?
 - Why might it be worthwhile to make categorical predictions on derived features?

 <br><br><br><br>